avo-hq/docs.avohq.io/docs/3.0/custom_ID's/custom-id's.md

 ## How to Use Custom IDs with Avo

-Custom IDs can be implemented in Avo using various strategies such as FriendlyID, prefixed IDs, or Hashids.
-Below are examples demonstrating each approach.
+Avo seamlessly integrates custom IDs, including popular solutions like FriendlyID, prefixed IDs, or Hashids.
+Below, you'll find examples illustrating each approach for effortless customization within your application.

-### Example with FriendlyID
+## Example with FriendlyID

 FriendlyID is a gem that allows you to generate pretty URLs and unique IDs.
 To integrate FriendlyID with Avo, follow these steps: